RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/phosphorus_design_doc.md

 the field.
 - methods used by multiple PC sub-modules

-It will be structured the same as its counterpart composite classes in higher level modules with one notable difference: all states related to phosphorus will be maintained in `SoilData` and `LayerData` instances, not in a `@dataclass` specific to PC.
+It will be structured similar to other [Soil and Crop classes](design-document_SC-redesign.md#module-design-and-structure), with one notable difference: all states related to phosphorus will be maintained in `SoilData` and `LayerData` instances, not in a `@dataclass` specific to PC.